emelas-tomoro/llm-linter/README.md

 ### Parallel Mode (Default)
 Runs all specialized agents concurrently for faster execution.
 Each agent analyzes different aspects of your code simultaneously.

+- Concurrency control: use `--concurrency N` (or `LLM_LINTER_CONCURRENCY=N`) to cap how many agents run at once.
+Default is all agents in parallel.
+- Tip: lower concurrency when rate-limited, running on constrained machines, or to reduce bursty API usage.

 ### Triage Mode
 Uses a coordinating agent that orchestrates specialized agents sequentially.
 May provide more coherent analysis but takes longer.